Home

 Building the Enterprise again re-kindled my interest in scale modeling.
 Over time, I was able to develop, expand and improve my modeling skills.
 By 1986, I was fortunate enough to have turned those hobby skills into job skills.

-With dreams of building models for a Hollywood special-effects house, I worked as a professional Model Maker using my skills to build prototypes for a manufacturer of retail store displays.
+With dreams of building models for a Hollywood special-effects house, I worked as a professional Model Maker using my skills to build prototypes for a local manufacturer of retail store displays.
 Not glamorous but it was a steady, full-time job in a well equipped industrial-level model shop where I gained experience working with a wide selection of tools and materials.
 I had access to assorted plastic forming equipment along with a woodworking shop, a machine shop and a sheetmetal shop.
 I also had the good fortune to work alongside some very talented Model Makers who generously shared tips, techniques and ideas.

 My work environment motivated me to take on a variety of scale modeling projects and to experiment beyond building model kits out of the box.
 I'd thought about building another Enterprise using the skills I had acquired on the job but was hesitant, knowing what I wanted to do if I got my hands on the AMT kit again.
 It was sure to turn into a bigger project than I wanted to take on.